 Florence was born in 1946 at Lyon, France, and migrated to Australia in the early 1970s, when she married a farmer, Richard Statham.
 They raised three sons, Sam, Nick and Oliver.
 Florence is at the centre of the Rosnay team, giving Rosnay products their unique flavours and labels.
 As an artist, she uses watercolour, pastels, thin oil layers and glazing effects, as well as line drawing to share the beauty of the crops and landscapes, the colourful wildlife, the flowing river.

 In 1995 Richard and Florence decided to move to a region with better soils, irrigation and a reliable climate for a new venture.
 Their sons Sam, Nick and Oli are variously involved, helping to run the farm and building straw bale houses.
 Sam worked as a farm auditor for an organic certifier and has been an active member of the organic industry.
-He is currently chairman of the Cowra Region Vineyard Association.
 He and his brother Nick built a straw bale house, where Sam now lives with his wife Simone and their daughters Molly and Georgia and son Floyd.
 Nick now lives in Perth.
-Oli is involved part time in the farm work and events, is a performing musician and acts a “Cultural Director for Wwoofers”.
+Oli is involved part time in the farm work and events.